jonasacres/easysafe-doc/README.md

 ### Proxy system
 A replicable system was defined to act as a proxy to the hypothetical 5th percentile computer running at 75% load.
 An appropriate number of iterations was then calculated through experimentation on this replicable system.

 According to the Steam Hardware and Software Survey of November 2018, over 95% of systems were reported as having at least 4GB of RAM and 2 CPUs.

-This is understood to mean 1GiB is available for Argon2 key derivations, as the system is assumed to be under 75% load.
+As the system is assumed to be under 75% load, the Argon2 memory requirement is chosen to be 1GiB based on these figures.
+The parallelism is set to 16, as an intuitive balance between the number of CPU cores in a typical home computer, and the number likely to be seen in the near future.

-As a proxy system, the Amazon EC2 t3.small instance was chosen.
-As a commercial virtual instance, it is highly standardized and easily available.
+The Amazon EC2 t3.small instance was chosen as a suitable proxy system.
+As a commercial virtual machine, it is highly standardized and easily available as of this writing.
 The system has 2vCPU and 2GiB RAM, approximating the estimated specifications of the 5th percentile computer.

 ### Experiment
 The proxy system instance was created with a fresh installation of Ubuntu 18.04[1] in the us-east-1d availability zone.
 The T3 Unlimited option was enabled.
-The system reported its CPU type in `/proc/cpuinfo` to be `Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz`.
-The `build-essential` package was installed, and Argon2 was then downloaded, compiled and run from its reference implementation[2], and executed with 16 threads of parallelism and 1GiB of RAM utilization.
+The system reported its CPU type in `/proc/cpuinfo` to be `Intel(R) Xeon(R) Platinum 8175M CPU @ 2.50GHz`.
+The `build-essential` package was installed, and Argon2 was then downloaded, compiled[2] and run from its reference implementation[3], and executed with 16 threads of parallelism and 1GiB of RAM utilization.
 The salt and passphrase were chosen to be representative of what is expected for ordinary use of EasySafe.

 This was repeated at various iteration counts until a count that consistently completed in an average of approximately 15 seconds was identified.
 The target time of 15 seconds was chosen under the assumption that it is a useful proxy for a target time of 60 seconds on a system under 75% CPU load.

-The following command, specifying 40 iterations, was found to have an average completion time of 14.967 seconds, with a standard deviation of 82.37ms (n=100):
+The following command, specifying 40 iterations, was found to have an average completion time of 14.967 seconds[4], with a standard deviation of 82.37ms (n=100):

 ```
 echo -n "landmark maggot errant ranking renewal going" | \